Ietsiee/ifetch/README.md

 ## Requirments
 - A POSIX shell installed like Bash, Dash, Ash and more
-- Sudo works (Needed for installation)
+- Sudo works (Needed for installation and updating)
-- Tar, Sudo and wget are installed (Needed for installation)
+- Tar, Sudo and wget are installed (Needed for installation and updating)

 ## Installation
 Install Ifetch with a single command: